c4a8/c4a8-ccu-rf-azure-lighthouse-onboarding/README.md

 1. Create a temporary resource group and deploy a user-assigned managed identity in it
 2. Assign the Key Vault Data Administrator role to the managed identity at the subscription scope
-3. Register your subscription with Azure Lighthouse for GK management only after the managed identity is configured
+3. Register your subscription with Azure Lighthouse for GK management after the managed identity is configured
 4. Output the resource IDs and principal IDs for future reference

 ## Parameters